Exclusive: AMR creditors to meet February 11, may vote on US Air merger

 NEW YORK/ATLANTA (Reuters) - AMR Corp (AAMRQ.PK) creditors plan to meet on Monday and could vote on a potential merger agreement between the bankrupt parent of American Airlines, and US Airways Group Inc LCC.N, several people familiar with the matter said.

-The two airlines are working to finalize an agreement so the board of each company could also meet to vote on the deal on February 11, the same day AMR's unsecured creditors' committee is scheduled to convene, the people said.
+The two airlines are working to finalize deal terms so the board of each company could also meet to vote on a merger on February 11, the same day AMR's unsecured creditors' committee is scheduled to convene, the people said.

 If the parties meet this potential timetable - as currently envisioned but seen as aggressive - a merger agreement could come as soon as Tuesday, the people said, asking not to be identified because the matter is not public.

 AMR filed for bankruptcy in November 2011 citing high labor costs.
 A combination with US Airways would create the world's largest airline by passenger traffic and help the two carriers better compete with rivals United Continental Holdings Inc (UAL.N) and Delta Air Lines Inc (DAL.N).